IPVS-AS/DataGenerator/Readme.md

 This repository contains the code for the submitted paper "Synthetic Data Generation for Imbalanced Multi-class Problems with Heterogeneous Groups".

-The repository contains (i) an installation instruction, (ii) the code for the data generator, (iii) the code for the used taxonomy, (iv) the code for the experiments of our evaluation, and (v) an example notebook on how to use the generator.
+The repository contains (i) an installation and reproducibility instruction, (ii) the code for the data generator, (iii) the code for the used taxonomy, (iv) the code for the experiments of our evaluation, and (v) an example notebook on how to use the generator.

-## Installation and Execution
+## Installation and Reproducibility

 This section describes how to run the full example of this project, which consists mainly of evaluation and plot generation.